Babelscape/AMRs-Assemble/README.md

 1. **Graph Perplexity Extraction**: We have extended the SPRING model to extract the perplexity of a graph based on a given sentence and model.
 This facilitates the subsequent selection of the most suitable graph, as discussed in the paper.

-2. **Structural Problem Detection**: Introduces an algorithm to identify structural issues in AMR graphs, ensuring integrity and consistency of parsed representations.
+2. **Structural Problem Detection**: Introduces an algorithm to identify structural issues in AMR graphs, ensuring the integrity and consistency of parsed representations.

 3. **Corpus Release**: Provides a training, validation, and test corpus of predictions for training AMR ensemble models and establishing a standardized benchmark.